rajiv256/magellan/README.md

 # Magellan

-A powerful wrapper over NUPACK for designing orthogonal DNA sequences with enhanced usability and real-time parameter updates.
+A wrapper over NUPACK for designing orthogonal DNA sequences with enhanced usability and the ability to re-use Design specifications.

 ## Features